robotros/FEND-neighborhood-map/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
+    ├── components
+    │   ├── Hamburger.js
+    │   ├── InforWindow.js
+    │   ├── Map.js
+    │   ├── SocrataAPI.js
+    │   └──
+    ├── css
-    ├── App.css # Styles for your app.
+    │   ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
+    │   └── index.css # Global styles.
+You probably won't need to change anything here.
     ├── App.js # This is the root of your app.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg
     │   └── arrow-drop-down.svg
-    ├── index.css # Global styles.
-You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
-It is used for DOM rendering only.
+It is used for DOM rendering

 ```

 ## Footnotes